gnlaera/CDM/README.md

 - email addresses
 - raw core-question responses
 - free-text culture or context notes
-- Jungian reflection notes
+- Jungian Depth Map selections or notes
-- conflict-mapping notes
+- Conflict Episode Mapper selections or notes

 Each partner can exchange their Share Code.
 To build the Couple Map, place your own Share Code in the first box and your partner's Share Code in the second box.
 If you are still on the page where you completed the questionnaire, the tool can create your own code automatically.
 If you return later, you can paste a Share Code you saved earlier instead of retaking the questionnaire.